computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheCodingInterview/Ch07_InPlaceReversalOfALinkedList/P1_ReverseALinkedList/readme.md

 To reverse a LinkedList, we need to reverse one node at a time.
 We will start with a variable `current` which will initially point to the head of the LinkedList and a variable `previous` which will point to the previous node that we have processed; initially `previous` will point to `null`.

 In a stepwise manner, we will reverse the current node by pointing it to the `previous` before moving on to the next node.
 Also, we will update the `previous` to always point to the `previous` node that we have processed.
-The visual representation o the algorithm is as shown below.
+The visual representation of the algorithm is as shown below.

 ```plantuml
 @startuml